Delivering Genuine Community Involvement in Decision Making

 It combines the benefits of market research with community consultation:

 True representation – participants can be randomly recruited to ensure that they reflect the actual demographics of the population rather than through self-selection.

 Deliberation – participants are given time, information and access to experts in order to grapple with complex trade-offs and think about future scenarios.

 Objectivity – independent facilitation and true representation means that the outcomes stand up to outside scrutiny.

 Techniques – we use sophisticated and interactive facilitation techniques such as voting, quizzes, role playing, card sorts, dragon’s den and planet projectives.
-Optional keypad voting with real time results gives a quantitative component to outputs.
+Optional keypad voting with real time results provides a quantitative component.

-Solutions focused – shared priorities are identified during the sessions themselves rather than through analysis afterwards.
+Solutions focused – shared priorities are identified during the sessions rather than through analysis afterwards.

-PR and media coverage – where appropriate, media can be invited to observe events providing the potential for positive PR.
+PR and media coverage – where appropriate, media can be invited to observe events providing a potential for positive PR.

 The Main Types

 Juries – usually 12-16 people meeting for a number of days; expert witnesses are called to provide detailed information and can be cross-examined.